-Maintaining a strong, effective working relationship between the pharmaceutical industry and healthcare professionals is essential to driving medical innovations and improvements in patient care.
+Maintaining a strong and effective working relationship between the pharmaceutical industry and healthcare professionals (HCPs) is essential to driving medical innovations and improvements in patient care.
 Financial relationships between physicians and pharmaceutical manufacturing has always been an intrinsic part of drug advancement.
 To develop new medicines that improve health and save lives, pharmaceutical companies need to collaborate with outside experts, including researchers who support the scientific development of new molecules and physicians who understand how they will be used in clinical practice.

 When the US Congress passed the Affordable Care Act in 2010, they added The Physician Payments Sunshine Act to make financial relationships more transparent between pharmaceutical manufacturers and physicians.
 The goal was to help patients in their choice of healthcare professionals and in their treatment decisions.
 The Act was also meant to discourage inappropriate financial relationships from influencing doctors’ prescribing habits, as well as to contain healthcare costs.